If you haven’t checked out Dine Out Vancouver yet, you’re missing out!

 Four down and ? to go.
 I’m taking advantage of this foodie festival until it ends.
 Next up for me is Dockside Restaurant, located inside the Granville Island Hotel.
 Keep an eye on my Instagram for stories about this Dine Out Vancouver experience later today.
 I’m heading there for Happy Hour.
 TGIF!

 If you aren’t local and can’t make it during Dine Out, that’s okay, I got you!
 I added a highlight to my Instagram feed called ‘YVR Eats.’
 This is where I share my favourite local, small business eateries.
-If you want more details on which Vancouver restaurants are locally-owned and offer great food, be sure to check it out.
+If you want more details on which Vancouver restaurants are locally owned and offer great food, be sure to check them out.